mattdesl/parametric-curves/blogpost/post.md

 <iframe src="https://parametric-curves.surge.sh/" style="border: 0; width: 1px; min-width: 100%;" scrolling="no" height="400px" scroll="auto"></iframe>

 I used this technique for the swirling 3D lines in my [Christmas Experiment](https://christmasexperiments.com/2016/19/sugar/) this year.
-The experiment also used parametric equations for the bouncing surface, so the concepts presented in this post can carry over to other areas.
+The same experiment uses parametric equations for the bouncing surface — so the concepts here will carry over nicely to other areas.

 ![xmas](https://github.com/mattdesl/parametric-curves/blob/master/blogpost/xmas.jpg?raw=true)